 Instructions for the travel expense vouchers are below.
 Original receipts must be presented to receive reimbursement.

 Airfare should be charged to MSU Billings through the use of a Travel Purchase Order (TPO) or Campus Purchasing Credit Card.
 Contact the Purchasing Office for the forms.

 Travel reimbursement requests should be filed within 30 days of travel and repayments of travel advances should be paid to MSU Billings within 10 days of the completion of travel.
 According to the Administrative Rules of Montana, an employee who does not file for reimbursement within 90 days after incurring the expense waives the right to reimbursement.

-An approved travel authorization must be on file in the Business Office before registration fees, advance accommodations, airline fares, etc. for travel will be paid.
+An approved travel authorization must be on file in the Business Office two weeks before registration fees, advance accommodations, airline fares, etc. for travel will be paid.
 A travel authorization must be filled out for travel outside of Billings city limits.

 An employee should not expect to receive a travel advance before the last working day prior to traveling and should not be used for lodging or vehicle rentals.

 Before beginning reimbursable travel with a group of students, a team travel form must be completed.
 A student/group travel authorization is available in the Vice Chancellor of Student Affair's office.

 following forms must be received in the Business Office within

 - Travel Expense Voucher -- Attach a copy to the requisition.
 Two signatures are required -- the employee's and the fund controller's signature.

 - Receipts -- ORIGINAL receipts are required for all reimbursements except meals, mileage allowance, and miscellaneous expenses under $25.
 Attach the receipts to the requisition.

 - Transportation shall be the most economical in terms of direct cost to the state and